 - In a large mixing bowl, combine the egg and breadcrumbs.
 Let sit for 2-3 minutes to soften the breadcrumbs.

-- Add the remaining ingredients.
+- Add the ground chicken, Parmesan cheese, parsley, salt, pepper, garlic powder, and paprika.
 Mix gently until just combined, being careful not to overwork the meat.